IBMStreams/streamsx.messagehub/_docs/203-user_usecases_consumergroup.md

 # Details

-`N` Consumer operators within a single streams graph (using UDP or manually added to graph) have the same consumer group id (Kafka consumer property `group.id`) accessing `M` partitions where (typically) N <= M.
+`N` Consumer operators within a single streams graph (using UDP or manually added to graph) have the same consumer group identifier (Kafka consumer property `group.id`) accessing `M` partitions where (typically) N <= M.

 Event Streams will:

-* automatically assign operators to partitions
+* automatically assign partitions to operators
-* reassign partitions during a failure
+* re-assign partitions during a failure

 If an operator or resource `Cx` fails then while the operator is restarting messages in the partition previously assigned to `Cx` will continue to be consumed by reassigning the partition to an existing operator `Cy`.
 When `Cx` recovers, it will re-join the group, and the partitions will be re-balanced.